cgoods94/datasciencecoursera/GettingAndCleaningData/Output Files and Doc/codebook.md

 velocity.
 The signals from the accelerometer and gyroscope were also processed to yield variables in the time and frequency domains.

+The first two variable names in the dataset, **subject** and **activity**, refer to the number ID assigned to the subject performing the activity and said activity, respectively.

 ### Feature Variables - Format

+The remaining variables are features of the smartphone's sensors.
 There are two forms for the descriptive feature names in the tidy data set.
 Each variable name is a permutation of up to four descriptors:

 1. **Domain:** whether the variable is in the time or frequency domain